MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-header-footer-output-caching.md

 ---
 title: Enable header and footer output caching on Power Pages
-description: Learn how to enable header and footer output caching on Power Pages for existing users.
+description: Learn how to enable header and footer output caching on Power Pages for existing websites.
 author: sandhangitmsft

 ms.topic: conceptual